Near-linear constructions of exact unitary 2-designs: Introduction

 \subsection{New results}

 We give three constructions of \textit{exact} unitary 2-designs on $n$ qubits that have the following quantum gate costs (number of one- and two-qubit gates): \begin{itemize} \item $O(n \log n \log\log n)$ gates (all Clifford gates) for infinitely many $n$, assuming the extended Riemann Hypothesis is true. \item $O(n \log n \log\log n)$ gates (including non-Clifford gates) for all $n$, unconditionally. \item $O(n \log^2 n \log\log n)$ gates (all Clifford gates) for all $n$, unconditionally. \end{itemize} The circuits for the first two constructions can be organized so as to perform their computation in $O(\log n)$ depth; the third in $O(\log^2 n)$-depth (using the fact that efficient multiplication/convolution algorithms require only $O(\log n)$-depth~\cite{schonhage1977}).
+These results are near optimal -- in Appendix \ref{appendix:optimality}, we show that for any unitary $2$-design (exact or approximate under Definition~\ref{def:2queryu} or \ref{def:btwirl}), a high probability set of the unitaries have size $\Omega(n)$ and depth $\Omega(\log n)$.

-All three constructions use $5n$ bits of randomness (more precisely, they sample from a uniform distribution on a set of size $2^{5n} -2^{3n}$).
-They all consist of unitaries in the Clifford group (even in the second construction, where non-Clifford gates are used to compute Clifford unitaries efficiently).
+All three constructions above use $5n$ bits of randomness (more precisely, they sample from a uniform distribution on a set of size $2^{5n} -2^{3n}$).
+They all consist of unitaries in the Clifford group (even in the second construction, non-Clifford gates are used to compute Clifford unitaries efficiently).
 The circuits use $\widetilde O(n)$ ancilla qubits (where each ancilla qubit is initially in state $\ket{0}$ and is restored to this state at the end of the computation).
 Finally, the cost of the classical process that samples these unitary 2-designs (outputs a description of the quantum circuit) is polynomial in $n$.
 The cost is dominated by the complexity of computing square roots in the finite field $\GF(2^n)$.

 It should also be noted that our Definition~\ref{def:2queryu} is a new characterization of unitary 2-designs in terms of 2-query indistinguishability that may be of independent interest.